Huntington’s disease is a rare, inherited disease that causes the progressive breakdown (degeneration) of nerve cells in the brain.

 Michael Porter – Reaching out with Love

-This week Marianne had the pleasure of interviewing Michael Porter for our radio show on Passionate World Talk Radio.
+We had a series of interviews with Michael Porter about his journey as a dementia caregiver.
 Michael’s wife, Janet, has HD and was diagnosed 12 years ago at age 58.
 He writes a blog which you can read at reachingout.love.

 Let us hear from you!